-Impact of transient low CD4 cell counts early after infection advanced-stage HIV infection, the proportion of late-stage HIV infections among individuals diagnosed in 2018 or later changed from 50% to 47%.
+During the first few weeks after acquiring HIV, transient low levels of CD4 cell counts are common7.
+As a result, the stage of the infection may inadvertently be classified as late or advanced when individuals are diagnosed during this early phase of HIV infection.
+When people with a known HIV-negative test in the six months prior to HIV diagnosis were reclassified as not having a late-stage or advanced-stage HIV infection, the proportion of late-stage HIV infections among individuals diagnosed in 2018 or later changed from 50% to 47%.
 This decrease was mainly due to a drop in late-stage HIV among MSM (from 41% to 36%) whereas among other men and among women, the proportion decreased by at most a percentage point.
 The change in the proportion of people diagnosed with advanced-stage HIV infection was more modest: 32% before and 31% after reclassification in people diagnosed in 2018 or later.